-You can make a claim:
+You can make a claim in different ways.

-- When you claim Income Support, Jobseeker's Allowance or Employment and Support Allowance through the Jobcentre Plus,
+- When you claim Income Support, Jobseeker's Allowance or Employment and Support Allowance through the Jobcentre Plus.

-- When you claim Pension Credit through the Pension Service,
+- When you claim Pension Credit through the Pension Service.

 Returning the forms

-If you haven't got all the evidence we need you should still return the form to us telling us what evidence will be sent on later.
+If you haven't got all the evidence we need, you should still return the form to us telling us what evidence will be sent on later.

 Evidence you need to give us

-All evidence you give us must be original documents.
+If you're completing a paper copy, all evidence you give us must be original documents.
 We cannot accept copies.